Spotifyd/spotifyd/docs/src/installation/Raspberry-Pi-32.md

 dbus_type = "system"
 ```

-In the standard config, no one is allowed to register services on the system dbus, so you need to configure it.
+In the standard DBus config, no one is allowed to register services on the system dbus, so you need to configure it.
 Create a configuration file under /usr/share/dbus-1/system.d/, eg. spotifyd-dbus.conf (must end with .conf)

 ```bash
 sudo nano /usr/share/dbus-1/system.d/spotifyd-dbus.conf